minjunp/BulkRNA_seq/README.md

 ## merge_bam.sh
 Merging bam files

+[optional] Post-alignment QC: use picard CollectRnaSeqMetrics and visualize in multiqc package.
 [optional] Indexing bam files: To view bam files in IGV, we need to index them

 ## stringtie.sh